 Writing Thesis, Research paper, Dissertation, Annotated Bibliography, Autobiography, Capstone Project and more...

-Once you have come up with an essay topic, you will often need to make sure that it is clearly communicated using academic writing.
-You need to take a position on your essay topic.
+Once you come up with an essay topic, you will often need to make sure that it is clearly communicated using proper academic writing.
+You need to take a clear position on your essay topic.